-Alure is surrounded by cafes and multi award winning restaurants, all are within a few minutes drive.
+Alure Stanthorpe is surrounded by cafes and multi-award winning restaurants; all are within a few minutes drive.
 Once you have decided on what gourmet treats you would like to experience we will be more than happy to check availability for you and reserve your table.

 From Olives to ice-cream, chocolates, cheeses, jams and pickles the Granite belt offers the best in homemade goodies and first class produce.

 Alure Stanthorpe is located in the heart of nature’s finest landscapes.
 Spend the day walking through these national treasures that are thick with native flora and fauna.
 Alure is only minutes away from the renowned Girraween National Park.
 Take a short drive over the border into NSW and you can visit Bald Rock National Park or a little further afield is the Sundown National Park.
-So as you can see you are spoilt for choice with natures finest.
+See Nature for more information – you are spoilt for choice with nature’s finest.

 The Granite Belt is renowned for its Lavender.
 Take a trip to one of our lavender farms to experience the beauty an discover some of the finest lavender in the world.

 Art and Craft Trail